Enbridge’s economic impact on Maine

-- Enbridge paid $7.7 million in property tax across Maine for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;
+- Enbridge paid more than $8.5 million in property tax across Maine for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge’s workforce included 41 Maine-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 40 Maine-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid more than $3.3 million in total wages to our Maine-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $3.6 million in total wages to our Maine-based permanent and temporary employees—much of that injected directly into the state economy.

-- Our operating and administrative expenditures in Maine, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $7.8 million.
+- Our operating and administrative expenditures in Maine, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $9.5 million.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2020, Enbridge invested $52,500 in community-strengthening initiatives across Maine—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $50,000 in community-strengthening initiatives across Maine.
+We supported numerous not-for-profit agencies across the state aligned to our three focus areas of health and safety, environment, and community.